zatonovo/futile.logger/README.md

 The layouts included in the package are:
 + layout.simple - Use a default format
++ layout.simple.parallel - Use a default format with a process id
 + layout.format - Provide a customizable format string
 + layout.tracearg - Dump a variable with its name